Undergraduate Research Opportunities

 Cope Lab: Yates Mill Aquatic Conservation Laboratory

 The Yates Mill Aquatic Conservation Laboratory exists to promote conservation of North Carolina’s most imperiled freshwater species through propagation, research, education, and public outreach.
-We work primarily with rare freshwater mussels, but also snails and rare fishes.
+Our primary work is conservation aquaculture of our state’s rarest fishes, mussels, and snails.
 Volunteer opportunities exist for undergraduate students interested in aquatic ecology and able to commit to a regular and recurring schedule.
 These opportunities can range from assistance with aquatic animal care up to conducting an individual research project under the supervision of lab staff.
 Students may pursue an area of our work they find most engaging, but available research topics will vary by time of year, overall time commitment, and aptitude.
 Interested individuals should contact: Chris Eads (chris_eads@ncsu.edu).

 Tarpy Lab: NC State Apiculture